-The debt to equity ratio measures the riskiness of a company's financial structure.
+The debt to equity ratio measures the riskiness of a company's financial structure by comparing its total debt to its total equity.
 The ratio reveals the relative proportions of debt and equity financing that a business employs.
 It is closely monitored by lenders and creditors, since it can provide early warning that an organization is so overwhelmed by debt that it is unable to meet its payment obligations.
 This is also a funding issue.
 For example, the owners of a business may not want to contribute any more cash to the company, so they acquire more debt to address the cash shortfall.
 Or, a company may use debt to buy back shares, thereby increasing the return on investment to the remaining shareholders.

 Whatever the reason for debt usage, the outcome can be catastrophic if corporate cash flows are not sufficient to make ongoing debt payments.
 This is a concern to lenders, whose loans may not be paid back.
 Suppliers are concerned about the ratio for the same reason.
 A lender can protect its interests by imposing collateral requirements or restrictive covenants; suppliers usually offer credit with less restrictive terms, and so can suffer more if a company is unable to meet its payment obligations to them.